Fundacion-AZTI/shinyFLBEIA/README.md

 If you are familiar with Github, follow these steps:

 - Clone this repository
-- Open the project: `shinyFLBEIA.Rproj` in Rstudio or any other IDE
+- Open the project `shinyFLBEIA.Rproj` in Rstudio or any other IDE
 - Run `shiny::runApp()` (make sure you have the `shiny` R package installed)

 ### 2. Using R only